 There’s a need for planning and organization: Breast milk is always available and at the right temperature, but formula feeds require planning to ensure that you have all the things you need to prepare it.
 You must make sure you don’t run out of stock to avoid making late-night trips to the store.

 Also, you must ensure that all the necessary supplies (like bottles and nipples) are clean, easily accessible, and ready to use.
-You will have to feed #baby 8-10 times in 24-hours, so if you’re not organized, you can easily get overwhelmed.
+You will have to feed Your Baby 8-10 times in 24-hours, so if you’re not organized, you can easily get overwhelmed.

 Formula can be expensive: Baby formula is quite expensive.
 The most expensive type is ready-to-feed formulas, followed by the concentrated type.
 The least expensive is the powdered formula.
 Special formulas, such as soy and hypoallergenic, can cost even more than the ready-to-feed formulas.